TARGA OFFICIALS ROLES

 - Oversees the distribution and collection of all stage equipment

-- Sets up, operates and dismantles the assigned Targa Stage finish and stop point control
+- Sets up, operates and dismantles the assigned Targa Stage finish and stop point control and officials

 - Manages the Command Net cellular mobile telephone system from the stop point

 - Reports abnormal incidents to Command, and addresses competitor enquiries

 - Activates the stage spectator plan in conjunction with the Stage Director